School transport for reception to year 11 children

 • where transport assistance is agreed the council will make the necessary transport arrangements

-• where transport is not agreed, parent or carer will be told in writing and parents who are not satisfied with that decision will be informed of the next and final stage of the appeal process
+• where transport is not agreed, parent or carer will be told in writing of the reasons and informed of the next and final stage of the appeal process, should parents not be satisfied with the decision

 Stage two